gregorlarson/safemail/README.md

 # safemail
 Sanitize email contents for forwarding to less secure zone or SMS.
+# Background
+## E-Mail as Identity and Authentication
+Many companies and organization use E-Mail as a proxy for identification.
+They use the email address to validate the identity of the Person, Company or Organization accessing their system.
+This relationship is usually established during the account signup.
+The user is required to enter a valid email address into a web form along with their other identity information, and a code or URL containing a code is sent to the email address.
+When the user follows the URL in the email or provides the code number back to a web-page this validates that the relationship between the account and that email address.

+Later, if there is an authenication problem with that account, because the password has been forgotten, or stolen, then the email address is used re-set the password and re-establish ownership of the account.

 This utility can be used with a local delivery agent (LDA) like postfix or procmail to process the contents of an email message in order to remove attachments, html sections and message text that presents a security risk.